yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  The primary region chosen above was Central US (changed from West Central US to gain Availability Zone support).
 The secondary region should be the appropriate region pair, in this case East US 2.

 *How will the DR be configured?
-Consider each component (web, database, AD, VPN)*
+Consider each component (web, database, AD, VPN)*.

 -  Web server VMs: These should be configured for replication and failover using Azure Site Recovery (ASR).
 The underlying 'landing zone' infrastructure in the secondary region (network, load balancer, etc.) should be provisioned in advance, since ASR will only fail over the Web VMs themselves.